wp-plugins/healcode-mindbody-link/readme.txt

 HealCode syncs with your MINDBODY account and can display MINDBODY information including classes, enrollments, appointments, staff biographies, class/enrollment descriptions, and more.
 See our other WordPress plugin, [HealCode MINDBODY Widget](https://wordpress.org/plugins/healcode-mindbody-widget/ "HealCode MINDBODY Widget").

+*Keep in mind that if you want to add "Buy Now" links to a Pricing page, you will need to either use our other plugin, [HealCode MINDBODY Widget](https://wordpress.org/plugins/healcode-mindbody-widget/), or the traditional installation method [here](https://healcode.zendesk.com/hc/en-us/articles/203040594-Configuring-a-Service-Link-e-g-a-Buy-Now-link-or-My-Account-link-for-deployment).*

 **NOTE** You will need a HealCode account to use this plugin.
 Visit [HealCode](http://www.healcode.com/ "HealCode") to sign up!
 If you are a developer, you can learn more about our Developer Partner program [here](http://www.healcode.com/developer-signup/).

 = Plugin Features =